How Criminal Cases Work: From Arrest To Trial

 Option 1: Plead Out

 Most cases end in a plea.
-There are 3 main types of pleas: The guilty plea, the no contest plea, and the blind plea.
-For an in depth discussion of what each of these pleas entails, and some more other types of pleas, check out our article about pleas here.
+There are four main types of pleas.
+For an in-depth discussion of what each entails, check out our article about pleas here.
+But a short summary of the four main types is:

-The Guilty Plea is when you plead guilty to the State’s recommendation, and you follow all of the requirements they give you.
-This could be probation and classes or it could be jail time.
-Once you complete everything they have required of you, you are finished and your case is over.
+The Guilty Plea is when you plead guilty to the State’s recommendation—you admit to doing the wrong—and follow all the requirements they give you.
+This could be probation, classes, or even jail time.
+Once you’ve completed everything the State has required, your case is over.

-The No Contest Plea is very similar to the guilty plea, and just like with the guilty plea, you are agreeing to do everything the State is requiring and your case is over once you have completed it.
+The No Contest Plea is similar to the guilty plea.
+You agree to do everything the State requires and your case is over once you have completed those requirements.
 However, unlike with the guilty plea, you are not necessarily admitting you are guilty.
-Instead you are acknowledging that the State has enough evidence to prove your guilt in court.
+Instead you are simply acknowledging that the State has enough evidence to prove your guilt in court.

 Option 2: Go To Trial

-If you choose to take your case to trial, how your case progresses will be different depending on if you are charged with a felony or a misdemeanor.
-If you are unsure if your case is a felony or misdemeanor, it is always best to consult your attorney.
+If you choose to take your case to trial, how your case progresses will depend on if you are charged with a felony or misdemeanor.
+If you are unsure if your case is a felony or misdemeanor, consult your attorney.
 However, you can normally tell based on the case title.
 If your case number starts with a “CF” it is almost always a felony.
 If your case number starts with a “CM” it is almost always a misdemeanor.

 Step 4: The Preliminary Hearing